ChuckM/nucleo/nucleo-f446re/common/README.md

   * `void led_on(void)` -- Turn the on board LED on.
   * `void led_off(void)` -- Turn the on board LED off.
   * `int led_toggle(void)` -- Toggle the LED returning its previous state.

+The `uart.c` code implements the UART API.
+This code configures the on board USART so that you can communicate over the serial port that shows up when you plug in the Nucleo board.
+I presents the following APIS:
+  * `void uart_setup(uint32_t baudrate)` -- This initializes the peripherals
+    used by the Nucleo board, configures the pins, and sets the baudrate for 8 bit, no parity, baudrate of your choosing communication.

+    Note that if you are using `nucleo_clock_setup`, you must call that _before_ you call `uart_setup` as it will change the clock speeds used to calculate the baudrate delay constant.
+  * `void uart_baud(int baudrate)` -- This function changes the baudrate for the UART.
+  * `void uart_putc(char c)` -- Send a character out to the UART, this waits for the UART to be available so it will block if another character is already being sent.
+  * `char *uart_getc(int wait)` -- This retrieves a character from the UART.
+    If the value `wait` is non-zero, the code blocks until a character is available.
+When `wait` is zero the code will return immediately returning a value of 0 if no character was available.
+  * `void uart_puts(char *message)` -- This call will seen the NUL terminated string `message` out to the UART.
+  * `int uart_gets(char *buf, int len)` -- This call will collect a string from the UART.
+It implements simple editing options and will return when it reads a <CR> character (ASCII \\r).
+It will also return if the buffer length is reached to avoid overwriting memory past the buffer.
+  * `_read()` -- This is a newlib stub that is called by the standard i/o functions in the C library.
+  * `_write()` -- This is a newlib stub that is called by the standard I/O functions in the C library.